 5) Growing/upgrading talent in critical roles in the company.

 I encourage you to rethink how you are spending your time.
 What does a typical day look like?
 How much thought are you putting into operating at your “highest and best use?”
 Are you being proactive about adding value to your leadership role or are you simply reacting to circumstances as they unfold?
 What would need to change for you to have more of an impact as a leader?
-An organization thrives, simply survives, or fails based on its ability to leverage its top assets.
+An organization thrives, survives, or fails based on its ability to leverage its top assets.
 There is no bigger personnel asset than the leader of the company.

 Related articles